"If you're interested in publishing papers, we can work together, contact me. Interest: Islamic banking + marketing".

 This is the last in this series.
 I hope you have found it useful and informative.

-Islamic Development Bank is playing a role in developing internationally acceptable standards and procedures and strengthening the sector’s architecture in different countries.
-Several other international institutions are working to set Shari’a-compliant standards and harmonize them across countries.
+Since the late 1990s the Islamic banking world has stepped up efforts to standardize regulation and supervision.
+The Islamic Development Bank is playing a role in developing internationally acceptable standards and procedures and strengthening the sectors architecture in different countries.
+Several other international institutions are working to set Sharia-compliant standards and harmonize them across countries.
 These include the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), the Islamic Finance Service Board (IFSB), the International Islamic Financial Market, the Liquidity Management Center and the International Islamic Rating Agency.

 Accounting Standards

-International Financial Reporting Standards.
+A number of countries and institutions have adopted accounting standards developed by the AAOIFI, which are designed to complement the International Financial Reporting Standards.
 The IFSB aims to promote the development of a prudent and transparent Islamic financial services industry and provides guidance on the effective supervision and regulation of institutions offering Islamic financial products.
 The IFSB has recently finalized standards on capital adequacy and risk management, and has made progress in developing standards on corporate governance.
 Once developed and accepted, these international standards will assist supervisors in pursuing soundness, stability, and integrity in the world of Islamic finance.

 Liquidity Management

 Another issue concerns the design of Islamic instruments for monetary operations.
 In countries with a dual banking system, the lack of non-interest bearing securities has limited the scope of monetary management.
-The liquid nature of banks’ liabilities, related to the predominance of deposits of short-term maturities, predisposes the system to hold substantial liquid assets and excess reserves.
+The liquid nature of banks liabilities, related to the predominance of deposits of short-term maturities, predisposes the system to hold substantial liquid assets and excess reserves.
 This, in turn, inhibits financial intermediation and market deepening.
 Difficulties in defining rates of return on these instruments have also constrained the development of money and interbank markets.

 Developing these markets is indispensable for the conduct of monetary policy and financial market deepening.
 The inadequate development or absence of these markets in many countries constrains central bank intervention through indirect instruments and has occasionally encouraged the use of direct controls on credit.
-The absence of well-organized, liquid interbank markets, that can accept banks’ overnight deposits and offer them lending to cover short-term financial needs, has exacerbated banks’ tendencies to concentrate on short-term assets.
+The absence of well-organized, liquid interbank markets, that can accept banks overnight deposits and offer them lending to cover short-term financial needs, has exacerbated banks tendencies to concentrate on short-term assets.
 Effective liquidity management requires the adoption of a comprehensive, integrated approach to developing money and securities markets.

 Areas for future development